Introduction

 The arts and individuality

-As described above, societies have evolved from relatively few options, to having many more sub-culture options available.
+As described above, societies have evolved from relatively few options to having many more subculture options available.

 Pieces of fine art are also fundamentally unique, unlike most design work (even before mass-production).
 Some artists do sell limited-edition prints of some of their work, but that doesn’t change the fact that a copy of the Mona Lisa can never be the Mona Lisa, even if it were such a good copy that most people looking at it could not distinguish between the two.
 Creation is very different from copying.

-From fine jewelry to conceptual art jewelry.
+From fine jewellery to conceptual art jewellery.

 Uniqueness in the watch industry